 Within North Walsham there is a need to ensure safe, direct and high quality walking and cycling routes, especially for new employment zones created as part of the Urban Extension.
-Therefore, the Local Centre and proposed facilities should be in line with the 15 minute neighbourhood ethos, with pedestrian and cyclist movement prioritised within the site, and in creating connections with the wider area.
+Therefore, the Local Centre and proposed facilities will ensure that pedestrian and cyclist movement is prioitised within the site, and in creating connections with the wider area.